Clifton Hill - Alphington

 Clifton Hill - Alphington lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Clifton Hill - Alphington's population is around 11,809 as of Aug 2025.
-This reflects a growth of 1,954 people since the 2021 Census, which reported a population of 9,855 people.
-The increase was inferred from ABS data showing an estimated resident population of 11,292 in June 2024 and an additional 693 validated new addresses since the Census date.
-This results in a density ratio of 2,266 persons per square kilometer, above the national average assessed by AreaSearch.
-The area's growth rate of 19.8% since the 2021 census exceeded both the national average (8.6%) and state averages.
-Overseas migration contributed approximately 46.8% to overall population gains during recent periods, with other factors such as interstate migration and natural growth also being positive contributors.
+Clifton Hill - Alphington's population is 11,809 as of Nov 2025.
+This shows an increase of 1,954 people since the 2021 Census, which reported a population of 9,855.
+The change is inferred from ABS data: estimated resident population was 11,292 in June 2024 and there were 693 new addresses validated since the Census date.
+This results in a density ratio of 2,266 persons per square kilometer, above national averages assessed by AreaSearch.
+Growth of 19.8% since the 2021 census exceeds both national (8.9%) and state averages, making Clifton Hill - Alphington a growth leader.
+Overseas migration contributed approximately 46.8% to overall population gains recently, with all drivers being positive factors.

 Frequently Asked Questions - Population